 It also compares the site’s files to those in the WordPress.org library, verifies their integrity, and notifies the site owner or admin of any differences.

-The plugin also scans the website for any security flaws, abandoned and closed plugins, and content safety checks to guarantee that the articles, files, and comments don’t include any questionable material or URLs.
+The plugin also scans the website for any security flaws, abandoned and closed plugins, and content safety checks to guarantee that the articles, files, and comments don’t include questionable material or URLs.

 3. Endpoint Firewall